FrameworkSystemsGmbH/AngularMonaco/README.md

-# AngularMonaco
+# Angular Monaco

-Minimal example of Monaco in Angular
+Minimal example of Monaco in Angluar